yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2021/index.md

 Snap also revealed flaws in our touch screen gestures emulation.
 Thanks to work done by [german77](https://github.com/yuzu-emu/yuzu/pull/6275), yuzu [now properly supports multiple fingers](https://github.com/yuzu-emu/yuzu/pull/6267).

 GPU emulation related issues stop this game from being perfectly playable.
-In its current status, photos are not recognized at the evaluation.
+In its current status, photos are not recognized when they are evaluated at the end of a stage.
-This can be slightly improved by using High GPU accuracy in OpenGL with Assembly Shaders enabled, or for non-Nvidia users, using Extreme GPU accuracy on Vulkan.
+This can be partially solved by using High GPU accuracy in OpenGL with Assembly Shaders enabled, or for non-Nvidia users, using Extreme GPU accuracy on Vulkan.

 ## Graphical fixes